 A Ramble on Women's Cricket

 As I've mentioned on the previous page, there has been speculation about the points system and the order in which matches should be played in the Ashes Tournament following the change to a points system rather than deciding the whole thing on the outcome of a lone Test Match.
 Well, as one of my correspondents, Chris Langman, points out, there may be 'lies, damn lies and statistics' but one mathematical tool that can't lie is 'probability'.
-So here's his study on how future Ashes matches may be played and appropriate points awarded.

 Actually Statistics don't lie, of course.
 Who 'lies' are the individuals who carefully select the data that goes in and then select which of the the results that suit them come out.
 Stats have thus acquired an undeserved reputation.
-If you want to learn more, and be amused at the same time (for instance to discover where in fiction is the murder rate the highest) try the BBC's excellent programme "More or Less".
+If you want to learn more, and be amused at the same time (for instance to discover where, in fiction, is the murder rate the highest) try the BBC's excellent programme "More or Less".
 You could even learn why the claims by the two UK main political parties that we are "£1600 a year worse off" or "No we're not" are both accurate...
 Just carefully select the time period that gives you the results you want!

 But I digress (as always!).